Jayson Tatum NBA Preview vs. the Pacers

-Jayson Tatum and the Boston Celtics take on the Indiana Pacers at 7:00 PM ET on Saturday.
+Jayson Tatum and his Boston Celtics teammates will hit the court versus the Indiana Pacers on Monday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.